Skip to content

 The First Practitioner: A Timeless Role

-Long before hospitals and pharmacies, the shaman served as the community’s bridge.
-This figure—part healer, part guide, part intermediary—understood that illness was rarely just physical.
+Long before hospitals and pharmacies, the shaman served as the community’s bridge—part healer, part guide, part intermediary.
+This ancient role understood that illness was rarely just physical.
 A persistent pain might be tied to a spirit of grief lingering after a loss.
 A recurring dream might be a soul’s cry for retrieval.
 The shaman’s role was to listen to these deeper stories, to journey into unseen worlds, and to restore harmony where it had been lost.
+This is humanity’s most enduring prototype for a holistic practitioner .

 Shamanism: The Primal Layer of Healing

 At the very foundation of human attempts to understand wellness lies an insight: that illness is often a story of disconnection.
-This primal layer of healing, which we may call shamanism, spirit medicine, or animistic practice, addresses this story not in the language of cells or biochemistry, but in the language of energy, spirit, and consciousness.
+This primal layer of healing addresses this story not in the language of cells or biochemistry, but in the language of energy, spirit, and consciousness.
 It is the original system for treating ailments of the soul—what we might now call existential grief, ancestral trauma, or a profound loss of vitality that no scan can detect.

 A Lineage of Direct Transmission

-My initiation into this realm came not from a single tradition, but through specific lineages of direct, embodied transmission.
+My initiation into this realm came through specific lineages of direct, embodied transmission.

-Most recently, in Nepal, I completed an apprenticeship in the Sherpa and Tibetan Bonpo traditions with the Himalayan Shamanistic Studies & Research Centre.
-These practices, which predate and exist alongside Tibetan Buddhism, are deeply intertwined with the animistic and Hindu cosmology of the Himalayas.
-The work is precise and practical, utilizing mantras (sound), physical ritual tools like the phurba (a ritual dagger for clearing obstacles) and mala (prayer beads), and offerings of incense and rice to create shifts in the individual’s relationship with the seen and unseen world.
+Most recently, I completed an apprenticeship in the Sherpa and Tibetan Bonpo traditions with the Himalayan Shamanistic Studies & Research Centre in Nepal.
+These practices are deeply intertwined with the animistic cosmology of the Himalayas, utilizing mantras (sound), physical ritual tools, and offerings to create shifts in the individual’s relationship with the seen world and non-ordinary reality.

 A Clarified View: Classical Chinese Medicine as a Kin